-- (\) ATRS had experience studies in these years leading to a change or "true up" in actuarial assumptions.
-A pattern of periodic studies is a sign of a well-run system and suggests the extent to which the liability measures the actuary provides are likely to be realistic. - (#) ATRS had benefit changes in these years.
-Benefit increases cause liabilities to rise; benefit decreases cause liabilities to fall.
-In either case benefit changes affect the year by year comparability of the measures on this page. - (6).
+^() ATRS had experience studies in these years leading to a change or "true up" in actuarial assumptions.
+A pattern of periodic studies is a sign of a well-run system and suggests the extent to which the liability measures the actuary provides are likely to be realistic.

+- (6).
 The Funded ratio is the most widely known measure of a plan's financial strength, but the trend in the funded ratio is much more important than the absolute ratio.
 The funded ratio should trend to 100%.
 As it approaches 100%, it is important to re-evaluate the level of investment risk in the portfolio and potentially to re-evaluate the assumed rate of return. - (9) and (10) The ratios of liabilities and assets to payroll gives an indication of both maturity and volatility.
 Many systems have values between 500% and 700%.
 Values significantly above that range may indicate difficulty in supporting the benefit level as a level % of payroll. - (13) The ratio of unfunded liability to payroll gives an indication of the plan sponsor's ability to actually pay off the unfunded liability.
 A value above approximately 300% or 400% may indicate difficulty in discharging the unfunded liability within a reasonable time frame. - (14) and (15) The ratio of Net External Cash Flow to assets is an important measure of sustainability.
 Negative ratios are common and expected for a maturing system.
 In the longer term, this ratio should be on the order of approximately -4%.
 A ratio that is significantly more negative than that for an extended period could be a leading indicator of potential exhaustion of assets. - (16) and (17) Investment return is probably the largest single risk that most systems face.
-The year by year return and the 10-year geometric average give an indicator of the realism of the systems assumed return.
-The averages are of course distorted by the extraordinary events of 2008.
+The year by year return and the 10-year geometric average give an indicator of the past performance of the investment program.
+Of course, past performance is not a guarantee of future results.
+Some of the trailing averaged are distorted by the extraordinary events of 2008.